Article image

 The Most Famous Quotes U.S. Presidents Never Actually Said

-Many fine and noble words have been spoken by U.S. Presidents — words that heal wounds, speak to a better future, and strive for a more perfect Union.
+Many fine and noble words have been spoken by U.S. presidents — words that heal wounds, speak to a better future, and strive for a more perfect Union.
 These speeches have been etched into the history books, such as George Washington’s “Farewell Address,” John F. Kennedy’s “Race for Space” speech, and Ronald Reagan’s impassioned urging for Mr. Gorbachev to “tear down this wall!”

 And then there’s the second category of presidential quotes: the jumbled, mumbled, and simply silly ones — the words history will remember for all the wrong reasons.
 “Facts are stupid things,” said outgoing President Reagan in 1988, horribly misquoting John Adams’ “facts are stubborn things.”